Study under review: Increased colonic propionate reduces anticipatory reward responses in the human striatum to high-energy foods.

-In ERD #6, Margaret Leitch discussed the neurobiology of eating behavior.
+In NERD #6, Margaret Leitch discussed the neurobiology of eating behavior.
 Basically, the food industry is great at bringing out the best in food, making it “hyper-palatable” to consumers.
 Chronic exposure to hyper-palatable food can lead to changes in brain chemistry, similar to changes observed with drug use.
 People literally become addicted to these foods and can experience withdrawal symptoms when they stop eating them.

 Our liking of food and the reward system involved with hyper-palatability is believed to involve a combination of brain regions (shown in Figure 1) involved in the regulation of emotion, decision making, and impulse control: the hypothalamus, nucleus accumbens, amygdala, anterior insula, caudate nucleus, and orbitofrontal cortex (OFC).
 These regions react in response to numerous gut hormones produced in the stomach, small intestine, pancreas, and colon, as well as visual and olfactory (smell) cues.